-UPDATE: At this time we are only accepting foster parents who can take in large-breeds dogs such as Shepherds, Huskies and Pit Bull type dogs.
+UPDATE: At this time we are only accepting foster parents who can care for large-breeds dogs such as Shepherds, Huskies and Pit Bull type dogs.
 If you are able to help in this capacity, please submit an application, today!
+Thank you!

 VCAS foster parents care for thousands of shelter pet each year.
 We often need foster homes for animals who are sick, injured, older, terminally ill or who simply need a quiet place to rest and rejuvenate.
 The majority of animals who enter our Foster Care Program each year are underage or underweight kittens, many of whom required around-the-clock bottle feeding by dedicated volunteer foster parents.

 Foster Parent Requirements: